rickb777/genlist/Option.md

 Each tag creates a corresponding `MapToFred`, `MapToJim` etc function.
 These functions return the corresponding `OptionalFred`, `OptionalJim` etc values.

+In addition, a corresponding `FlatMapToFred`, `FlatMapToJim` etc function is generated.
+These functions return the corresponding `OptionalFred`, `OptionalJim` etc values.
+A mapping function transforms individual `Example` item to a sequence of its `Fred` equivalent.
+This sequence is added to the result set.

 ### Next: [Sets](Set.md)
 #### Contents: